How to Cleanse

 During cleansing, you want to encourage the body to release toxins stored in the liver.
 Many of these toxins are held in the digestive system and fat tissue.

-Drink a big glass of water with freshly squeezed lemon juice or a tablespoon of apple cider vinegar every morning.
+Drink a large glass of water with freshly squeezed lemon juice, or take a tablespoon of apple cider vinegar, every morning.
 This is a great way to activate the liver and digestion and prepare it for a day of cleansing.

 Kidneys